servel333/Steam-Deck-Notes/games/Legend-of-Grimrock-2.md

 Makes the object an item that can be picked up, dropped, thrown and placed into champions’ hands and inventory.
 Requires Model component.

 - `ItemComponent:addTrait(trait)`
-- `ItemComponent:getAchievement()`	Get achievement unlocked when the item is first picked up
+- `ItemComponent:getAchievement()`: Get achievement unlocked when the item is first picked up
-- `ItemComponent:getArmorSet()`	Get the name of the armor set the item belongs to
+- `ItemComponent:getArmorSet()`: Get the name of the armor set the item belongs to
 - `ItemComponent:getCharges()`
 - `ItemComponent:getConvertToItemOnImpact()`
-- `ItemComponent:getDescription()`	Get textual description of the item
+- `ItemComponent:getDescription()`: Get textual description of the item
-- `ItemComponent:getFitContainer()`	Get whether the item fits inside containers such as sacks or wooden boxes (default true)
+- `ItemComponent:getFitContainer()`: Get whether the item fits inside containers such as sacks or wooden boxes (default true)
 - `ItemComponent:getFormattedName()`
 - `ItemComponent:getFragile()`
 - `ItemComponent:getFuel()`
 - `ItemComponent:getGameEffect()`
-- `ItemComponent:getGfxAtlas()`	Get filename of the icon texture
+- `ItemComponent:getGfxAtlas()`: Get filename of the icon texture
-- `ItemComponent:getGfxIndex()`	Get index of icon in texture atlas
+- `ItemComponent:getGfxIndex()`: Get index of icon in texture atlas
-- `ItemComponent:getGfxIndexInHand()`	Get index of in-hand icon
+- `ItemComponent:getGfxIndexInHand()`: Get index of in-hand icon
-- `ItemComponent:getGfxIndexPowerAttack()`	Get index of charging power attack icon
+- `ItemComponent:getGfxIndexPowerAttack()`: Get index of charging power attack icon
-- `ItemComponent:getImpactSound()`	Get sound which is played when projectile item hits wall or a wall is hit with melee attack
+- `ItemComponent:getImpactSound()`: Get sound which is played when projectile item hits wall or a wall is hit with melee attack
 - `ItemComponent:getJammed()`
-- `ItemComponent:getMultiple()`	Get minimum count of items for splitting stacks
+- `ItemComponent:getMultiple()`: Get minimum count of items for splitting stacks
-- `ItemComponent:getPrimaryAction()`	Get name of the component to trigger when item is clicked in the attack panel
+- `ItemComponent:getPrimaryAction()`: Get name of the component to trigger when item is clicked in the attack panel
 - `ItemComponent:getProjectileRotationSpeed()`
 - `ItemComponent:getProjectileRotationX()`
 - `ItemComponent:getProjectileRotationY()`
 - `ItemComponent:getProjectileRotationZ()`
-- `ItemComponent:getSecondaryAction()`	Get name of the component to trigger when it’s secondary action is used
+- `ItemComponent:getSecondaryAction()`: Get name of the component to trigger when it’s secondary action is used
-- `ItemComponent:getSharpProjectile()`	Get whether the item sticks to monsters on impact when thrown
+- `ItemComponent:getSharpProjectile()`: Get whether the item sticks to monsters on impact when thrown
 - `ItemComponent:getStackSize()`
-- `ItemComponent:getStackable()`	Get whether the item is stackable
+- `ItemComponent:getStackable()`: Get whether the item is stackable
 - `ItemComponent:getTotalWeight()`
-- `ItemComponent:getUiName()`	Get the name shown to the player
+- `ItemComponent:getUiName()`: Get the name shown to the player
-- `ItemComponent:getWeight()`	Get weight of the item in kilograms
+- `ItemComponent:getWeight()`: Get weight of the item in kilograms
 - `ItemComponent:hasTrait(trait)`
 - `ItemComponent:removeTrait(trait)`
-- `ItemComponent:setAchievement(string)`	Set achievement unlocked when the item is first picked up
+- `ItemComponent:setAchievement(string)`: Set achievement unlocked when the item is first picked up
-- `ItemComponent:setArmorSet(string)`	Set the name of the armor set the item belongs to
+- `ItemComponent:setArmorSet(string)`: Set the name of the armor set the item belongs to
 - `ItemComponent:setCharges(number)`
 - `ItemComponent:setConvertToItemOnImpact(string)`
-- `ItemComponent:setDescription(string)`	Set textual description of the item
+- `ItemComponent:setDescription(string)`: Set textual description of the item
-- `ItemComponent:setFitContainer(boolean)`	Set whether the item fits inside containers such as sacks or wooden boxes (default true)
+- `ItemComponent:setFitContainer(boolean)`: Set whether the item fits inside containers such as sacks or wooden boxes (default true)
 - `ItemComponent:setFragile(boolean)`
 - `ItemComponent:setFuel(number)`
 - `ItemComponent:setGameEffect(string)`
-- `ItemComponent:setGfxAtlas(string)`	Set filename of the icon texture
+- `ItemComponent:setGfxAtlas(string)`: Set filename of the icon texture
-- `ItemComponent:setGfxIndex(number)`	Set index of icon in texture atlas
+- `ItemComponent:setGfxIndex(number)`: Set index of icon in texture atlas
-- `ItemComponent:setGfxIndexInHand(number)`	Set index of in-hand icon
+- `ItemComponent:setGfxIndexInHand(number)`: Set index of in-hand icon
-- `ItemComponent:setGfxIndexPowerAttack(number)`	Set index of charging power attack icon
+- `ItemComponent:setGfxIndexPowerAttack(number)`: Set index of charging power attack icon
-- `ItemComponent:setImpactSound(string)`	Set sound which is played when projectile item hits wall or a wall is hit with melee attack
+- `ItemComponent:setImpactSound(string)`: Set sound which is played when projectile item hits wall or a wall is hit with melee attack
 - `ItemComponent:setJammed(boolean)`
-- `ItemComponent:setMultiple(number)`	Set minimum count of items for splitting stacks
+- `ItemComponent:setMultiple(number)`: Set minimum count of items for splitting stacks
-- `ItemComponent:setPrimaryAction(string)`	Set name of the component to trigger when item is clicked in the attack panel
+- `ItemComponent:setPrimaryAction(string)`: Set name of the component to trigger when item is clicked in the attack panel
 - `ItemComponent:setProjectileRotationSpeed(number)`
 - `ItemComponent:setProjectileRotationX(number)`
 - `ItemComponent:setProjectileRotationY(number)`
 - `ItemComponent:setProjectileRotationZ(number)`
-- `ItemComponent:setSecondaryAction(string)`	Set name of the component to trigger when it’s secondary action is used
+- `ItemComponent:setSecondaryAction(string)`: Set name of the component to trigger when it’s secondary action is used
-- `ItemComponent:setSharpProjectile(boolean)`	Set whether the item sticks to monsters on impact when thrown
+- `ItemComponent:setSharpProjectile(boolean)`: Set whether the item sticks to monsters on impact when thrown
 - `ItemComponent:setStackSize(count)`
-- `ItemComponent:setStackable(boolean)`	Set whether the item is stackable
+- `ItemComponent:setStackable(boolean)`: Set whether the item is stackable
 - `ItemComponent:setTraits(traits)`
-- `ItemComponent:setUiName(string)`	Set the name shown to the player
+- `ItemComponent:setUiName(string)`: Set the name shown to the player
-- `ItemComponent:setWeight(number)`	Set weight of the item in kilograms
+- `ItemComponent:setWeight(number)`: Set weight of the item in kilograms
 - `ItemComponent:updateBoundingBox()`
 - `ItemComponent.onThrowAttackHitMonster(self, monster)`
 - `ItemComponent.onEquipItem(self, champion, slot)`